29 January 2021

 NOTES FOR EDITORS:

-Full study: "New Frontiers in the Prevention, Diagnosis, and Treatment of Alzheimer’s Disease" by Leonardo Guzman-Martinez, Camila Calfío, Gonzalo A. Farias, Cristian Vilches, Raul Prieto, and Ricardo B. Maccioni is scheduled to be published in a special issue of Journal of Alzheimer's Disease in Volume 81, Supplement 1 (2021).
-The paper will be available online in due course at: content.iospress.com/journals/journal-of-alzheimers-disease.
+Full study: "New Frontiers in the Prevention, Diagnosis, and Treatment of Alzheimer’s Disease" by Leonardo Guzman-Martinez, Camila Calfío, Gonzalo A. Farias, Cristian Vilches, Raul Prieto, and Ricardo B. Maccioni is scheduled to be published in a special issue of Journal of Alzheimer's Disease in Volume 82, Supplement 1 (2021).
+The paper will be available online in due course at: content.iospress.com/articles/journal-of-alzheimers-disease/jad201059.

 Accredited journalists can contact Diana Murray, IOS Press (+1 718-640-5678, firstname.lastname@example.org) to obtain a full copy of the study once it is available or contact the lead author for further information about this work: Ricardo B. Maccioni (email@example.com).